ramonhentges/youtube-clone/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result in pt-BR.
+Or open [http://localhost:3000/en-US](http://localhost:3000/en-US) with your browser to see the result in en-US.

-You can change theme mode clicking on profile avatar.
+You can open the menu by clicking on the profile avatar.

 ## Light mode: